1. What is the National Anti-Corruption Bureau of Ukraine?

 Follow this link for more information about NABU’s jurisdiction.

 4. From what sources is NABU financed?

-According to the law, NABU's key source of financing is the State Budget of Ukraine.
+The law reads that NABU's key source of financing is the State Budget of Ukraine.
 Financing from other sources is prohibited, except in cases stipulated by Ukraine's international agreements or international technical assistance projects and excluding direct money payments.